 Military training at Fallon Naval Air Station in 2003.
-(U.S. Air Force photo by Staff Sgt.
-Aaron D. Allmon II)
+(U.S. Air Force photo)

 An effort to triple the size of a naval air station near Fallon continues to draw ire from conservationists, tribes and rural county officials but some groups are amenable to an alternate plan.